Birds of Prey review: Harley Quinn gets the joyous DC adventure she deserves

 Going into a DC Extended Universe movie always feels like rolling the dice.
-You might be in for a grim punch-fest like Batman v Superman or you might be getting a joyous adventure like Shazam.
-So it was hard to know what to expect from Birds of Prey (And the Fantabulous Emancipation of One Harley Quinn), the first outing for DC Comics' all-female superhero team, in theaters Friday.
+You might be in for a grim punch-fest like Batman v Superman, or you might be getting a joyous adventure like Shazam.
+So it was hard to know what to expect from Birds of Prey (And the Fantabulous Emancipation of One Harley Quinn), the first outing for DC Comics' all-female superhero team.

 Following the events of 2016's Suicide Squad -- a movie in which Harley was one of the few positive elements -- she's broken up with Joker and not in a great place emotionally.
 She deals with it in a pretty realistic way, by eating junk food in her dingy Gotham City apartment and drinking heavily in a nightclub run by wannabe crime lord Roman Sionis (Ewan McGregor).